 We encourage international attendees to plan early!
 If you need a visa application, we encourage you to start the process at least 3 months out.
 International flights should be booked at least 3 months in advance.

 Most international attendees visit as part of an international delegation; an official group of ten or more attendees from a country other than the U.S., organized on a national level.
-The top 10 largest international delegations at BIO 2016 were, in no particularly order: Canada, United Kingdom, Japan, Germany, France, South Korea, China, Brazil, Turkey and Australia.
+The top 10 largest international delegations at BIO 2018 were: Canada, South Korea, United Kingdom, Japan, Germany, France, China, Taiwan, Australia, and Switzerland.

 For more information on international attendees or to identify an international delegation organizer, please visit the international delegations information section, or email firstname.lastname@example.org.
 Many international attendees and international delegations participate in a pavilion in the BIO Exhibition.
 See the list of regional pavilions.

-Global leaders will gather in San Diego to share ideas, experiences, insights and best practices on biotech innovations that help solve some of the biggest global challenges, including fighting disease, feeding growing populations and meeting increased demand for energy.
-Our programs and activites address all of these pressing issues throughout three days of education, networking, exhibits and business partnering.
+Global leaders will gather in Philadelphia to share ideas, experiences, insights and best practices on biotech innovations that help solve some of the biggest global challenges, including fighting disease, feeding growing populations and meeting increased demand for energy.
+Our programs and activities address all of these pressing issues throughout three days of education, networking, exhibits and business partnering.
 We are especially committed to showcasing international participation and enhancing international attendees' experience.

 Emerging Opportunities in Global Markets Track

 Sessions held throughout the day on Tuesday, Wednesday, and Thursday.